dailystory/docs/articles/pages/index.md

 For example the page slug for <code>https://pages.example.com/hello-world</code> is <code>hello-world</code>.

 The slug for each page must be unique.
 You will receive an error if the slug is not unique and will be prevented from saving the page until it is changed.

+Unless you configure a [custom subdomain](https://docs.dailystory.com/install/subdomain) all content hosted by DailyStory is hosted on the shared domain pages.dailystory.net.
+Pages hosted on this domain will require a <code>_UID</code> query string parameter.
+Pages hosted on your own subdomain do not require the <code>_UID</code> query string parameter.